No, depending on the pricing plan that you have chosen, Browsee automatically sets a random sampling rate at which to record your sessions.

 Browsee uses a predictive model which predicts how much traffic you are likely to get on a day.
 This takes the previous day's traffic, day of week from the past to predict this rate.
 This is why you it auto adjusts itself depending on the rise and fall of your seasonal traffic.

 Yes, they do.
 Each time you use this override, you are effectlvely using up a session from your recordings quota.
-Setting up too many overrides may cause your quota to fill up and recordings to be halted until new quota frees up.

 Did we answer your questions or do you have a suggestion or alternative requirement.
 Please write to email@example.com and we will be happy to address them.